 Oral Surgeon, Asheboro NC

-Oral & Maxillofacial Surgeon, Dr. Stefan J. Simoncic, Asheboro, NC, practices a full scope of oral and maxillofacial surgery with expertise ranging from corrective jaw surgery to wisdom tooth removal.
+Oral & Maxillofacial Surgeons, Stefan J. Simoncic, DDS and William C. Rabe, DMD, Asheboro, NC, practice a full scope of oral and maxillofacial surgery with expertise ranging from corrective jaw surgery to wisdom tooth removal.
 We can also diagnose and treat facial pain, facial injuries and TMJ disorders, and perform a full range of dental implant and bone grafting procedures.
-Dr. Simoncic is excited about bringing a state of the art practice to the Triad area.
+Drs.
+Simoncic or Rabe are excited about bringing a state of the art practice to the Asheboro area.
 It will be the first of it’s kind.
 He will have the latest technology and techniques available in oral surgery from 3D X-rays to online referrals.
 Our office is located at 350 North Cox Street, #3, Asheboro, NC.
 Call us at 336-626-9989.

 Dental Implants Asheboro NC

 Dental implants are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
 The person who has lost teeth regains the ability to eat virtually anything and can smile with confidence, knowing that teeth appear natural and that facial contours will be preserved.
 Dental implants are changing the way people live.
 With them, people are rediscovering the comfort and confidence to eat, speak, laugh and enjoy life.
 Click here for more information about dental implants.